Lazy-Lion/test/java并发编程实战.md

   Serialized acess to an object has nothing to do with object serialization; serialized access means that threads take turns accessing the object exclusively, rather than doing so concurrently.

-Every shared, mutable variable should be guardedd by exactly **one lock**.
+Every shared, mutable variable should be guarded by exactly **one lock**.

 There is frequently a tension between simplicity and performance.When implementing a synchronization policy, resist the temptation to prematurely sacrifice simplicity (potentially compromising safety) for the sake of performance.